srerickson/ocfl-tools/README.md

-  ls           List objects in a storage root or contents of an object version export       Export object contents to the local filesystem diff         Show changed files between versions of an object
+  ls           List objects in a storage root or contents of an object version export       Export object contents to the local filesystem diff         Show changed files between versions of an object validate     Validate an object or an entire storage root version      Print ocfl-tools version information

 Run "ocfl <command> --help" for more information on a command.
 ```